Who is considered a "dependent adult?"

 - someone who lives in an assisted living facility;

-- someone who is wholly or partially dependent upon one or more other people for care or support, either emotional or physical, because s/he suffers from a significant limitation in mobility (getting around), vision, hearing or emotional or mental functioning.1
+- someone who, regardless of where s/he lives, is wholly or partially dependent upon one or more other people for care or support, either emotional or physical, because s/he suffers from a significant limitation in mobility (getting around), vision, hearing or emotional or mental functioning.1